TrustSource/ts-ant-plugin/README.md

 * *proxyPass* (Optional): Password if proxy server requires authentication.

 # How to obtain a TrustSource API Key
-TrustSource provide a free version.
-You may tregister and select the egar wheel on the upper right side and select API keys from the menu.
+Every TrustSource account allows you to provide API keys.
+After login select the gear wheel on the upper right side and select "Scanner & API" from the menu.
 Then select API-Key and generate the key.
-Paste user & API key into your local settings file and run your scan.
+Paste it into your local settings file and run your scan.
 Be compliant ;-)

 # How to obtain Support
 Write us an email to support@trustsurce.io.
 We will be happy to hear from you.
 Or visit our knowledgebase at https://support.trustsource.io for more insights and tutorials.